Kerfkore

 FAQ

-Kerfkore combines our unique manufacturing process with our LTX Black Flexible Backer to create a highly flexible and extremely stable base layer that allows for fast and easy attachment of high-pressure laminates, veneers, metals and many other semirigid materials.
-When using Kerfkore, the decorative surfacing material can be applied while flat and then formed into the desired shape achieving a tightest radius of 3 1/2“.
+Soflex combines our unique manufacturing process with our LTX Black Flexible Backer to create a highly flexible and extremely stable base layer that allows for fast and easy attachment of high-pressure laminates, veneers, metals and many other semirigid materials.
+When using Soflex, the decorative surfacing material can be applied while flat and then formed into the desired shape achieving a tightest radius of 3 1/2“.

 What are the benefits of laminating flat and then forming the desired shape?

-Decorative surface materials should be applied to Kerfkore while flat and then formed into shape.
+Decorative surface materials should be applied to Soflex while flat and then formed into shape.

-1. Size Kerfkore to the desired finished dimensions.
+1. Size Soflex to the desired finished dimensions.

 2. Apply the decorative surfacing material using a water or solvent based contact adhesive or standard PVA glue (not a cross linking type).